Part 1: get your mindset right.

 The common condition: your neck is stiff and tense, you rotate it and feel limited or painful.

-Creating a better rotation requires a looser neck with activation of your whole spine in a growing direction.
-When you open up spaces between all your vertebrae you’ll rotate your head much better.
+Creating a better rotation requires a looser neck to open up spaces between all your vertebrae.
+This will enable you to rotate your head much better.

 - Do you bend from the hump?